freedomofpress/securedrop-docs/docs/admin.rst

 advisory, we will post further details on the SecureDrop website and to the support portal.

-In rare circumstances, we may provide signed patches to impacted SecureDrop instances to allow for immediate resolution of a security incident or a technical issue.
+In rare circumstances when a technical fix is extremely time sensitive, we may provide signed patches to impacted SecureDrop instances.
 Even in these cases, we ask that you never install code provided to you that is not signed using the current `SecureDrop release key <http://securedrop.org/securedrop-release-key.asc>`__.

+When in doubt how to resolve an issue, please avoid following technical instructions that have not been vetted by the SecureDrop team.
+If you encounter bugs, please `report them <https://github.com/freedomofpress/securedrop/issues/new/choose>`__.
+For sensitive matters, you can contact us via the `SecureDrop Support Portal`_ or via our `contact form <https://securedrop.org/help/>`__.

 .. _manage_users: